 - Dress appropriately for the event and the weather.
 Wear comfortable shoes, hat, sunglasses, etc.

 - Do not bring backpacks, cameras, or other valuables with you to your assignment.
 The race is not responsible for lost or stolen items.

 - Volunteers are required to obey the “No Smoking” and “No Alcohol” policy for the duration of their assignment.

 - Be prepared and flexible for a long day.

-- As a volunteer, be prepared to answer many types of questions.
-Take pride in your role.
-Familiarize yourself with the course maps and start/finish diagrams and all weekend events.
-The maps and diagrams will provide valuable information to make the participant’s experience a great one.
+- As a volunteer, you will be asked many questions.
+There will be an orientation to familiarize you with the event.
+Use this website to familiarize yourself with the course maps and start/finish diagrams and all weekend events.
+The maps and diagrams will provide valuable information to make the participants' experience a great one.

 Questions?
 Please contact Volunteer Coordinator Lucine Khatcherian at email@example.com